 Middle school students, teachers and chaperones embark on exciting, engaging, age-appropriate trips to four of China’s most historic and scenic areas.
-These trips occur in the first quarter, and destinations complement classroom learning and give students hands-on exposure to the rich history and culture of China.
+These trips occur in the first semester, and destinations complement classroom learning and give students hands-on exposure to the rich history and culture of China.

 Students take a week-long trip to Yangshuo and experience true adventure rock-climbing, biking and hiking and exploring Southern China.
 As part of their experience time will be spent a service opportunity with a local school.
 Tasks such as painting classroom walls/doors and creating murals will be the focus of this time.

 Concordia’s high school provides its student body with an annual weeklong educational travel experience within China called “TrIBES” (Transforming Individuals By Education and Service).
-The program seeks to develop communication and leadership skills, self-reliance and compassion as well as an in-depth view of our host country.
-Concordia’s TrIBES courses are diverse and include community service, cultural studies, and outdoor adventure.

-Important Note: All middle and high school students are expect to leave and return in their original assigned group with no exceptions granted.
+Important Note: All middle and high school students are expected to leave and return in their original assigned group with no exceptions granted.
 School is out at 11:30 AM on the Friday after all grade levels return, and family travel should only occur after dismissal.